nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Import : `import`

-The following activity diagram summarizes what happens when the user inputs an import command:
+The following activity diagram summarises what happens when the user inputs an import command:

 ![ImportCommandActivityDiagram](images/ImportActivityDiagram.png)